Social club: History

 Working men's clubs developed in Britain during Victorian times as institutes where working class men could attend lectures and take part in recreational pursuits.
 The Reverend Henry Solly founded the Working Men's Club and Institute Union (CIU) for this purpose in 1862.
-Many middle class social reformers founded these clubs during the temperance movement as a place to relax without alcohol, but in time this changed.
-They became a combination of public houses (pubs), music-halls, and clubs, becoming places to be entertained, to drink socially, and to play bar games.
-Working Men's clubs are still prevalent across the United Kingdom, though not as popular.
+Many middle-class social reformers founded these clubs during the temperance movement as a place to relax without alcohol, but in time this changed.
+They became a combination of public houses (pubs), music-halls and clubs, becoming places to be entertained, to drink socially and to play bar games.
+Working men's clubs are still prevalent across the United Kingdom, although not as popular.

 In the Dutch East Indies, sociëteits were established in various cities.

-Modern clubs include: San Francisco's Urban Diversion, which opened in 2003 as a general adventure and activities social club; and Soho, London's Groucho Club, which opened in 1985 as "the antidote to the traditional club."
-The "traditional club" referred to is the elitist gentlemen's club, a fixture of upper class male British society.
-This is not to be confused with the modern use of the phrase, which now stands as a euphemism for a strip club.
+Modern clubs include Urban Diversion in San Francisco, which opened in 2003 as a general adventure and activities social club, and the Groucho Club in Soho, London, which opened in 1985 as "the antidote to the traditional club."
+The "traditional club" referred to is the elitist gentlemen's club, a fixture of British upper-class male society.
+This is not to be confused with the modern use of the phrase, which is now a euphemism for a strip club.

 Legalities

 England and Wales

-Clubs in England and Wales were not controlled by the licensing system until the Licensing Act of 1902 was passed, or in Scotland until the Licensing (Scotland) Act 1903 was passed.
-They were passed mainly to check the abuse of “clubs” being formed solely to sell intoxicating liquors free from the restrictions of the licensing acts, but it applied to all kinds of clubs in England and Wales.
+Clubs in England and Wales were not controlled by the licensing system until the Licensing Act 1902 was passed, or in Scotland until the Licensing (Scotland) Act 1903 (3 Edw.
+7. c.
+25) was passed.
+They were passed mainly to check the abuse of "clubs" being formed solely to sell intoxicating liquors free from the restrictions of the licensing acts, but it applied to all kinds of clubs in England and Wales.
 The act required the registration of every club that occupied any premises habitually used for the purposes of a club and in which intoxicating liquor was supplied to members or their guests.
 The secretary of every club was required to give a return to the clerk to the justices of the petty sessional division with this information: